 What it means: Do you ever find that certain iMessages are arriving on your MacBook but not your iPhone?
 Syncing issues do pop up here and there, meaning your phone, laptop and tablet aren’t communicating correctly.
 This can be irritating and perhaps even dangerous if a device is sold without the previous owner logging out of all applications and programs first.

 Solution: The first step is to ensure that iMessage is set up correctly on all devices.
 This handy guide via the Apple can help immensely.
 If everything is already set up properly, try to toggle iMessage on and off on all of your devices via settings.
 Ensure that when upgrading devices to always log out to ensure messages reach your new destination.

 Issue: All of your devices “ding” whenever you have a message

 What it means: Sick of hearing four different ping noises when you receive an SMS message?
-It probably means the “Handoff” feature is set to on in OSX.
+It probably means the “Handoff” feature is set to on.
 While designed by Apple to be helpful, it can also be annoying if all of your devices are within hand’s reach.

 Issue: iMessage will not activate

 What it means: When iMessage or FaceTime refuses to activate, it’s usually caused by a network error or incorrect time zone settings.
 Users often get errors that say the activation was unsuccessful or incomplete.